ontoligent/polo/README.md

 ```

 The resulting files are converted into a single SQLite database file
-that implements an simple and intuitive data model of the topic
+that implements a simple and intuitive data model of the topic
 model.
-This file can be copied anywhere and used for a variety of
+This file may then be copied anywhere and used for a variety of
 purposes, such as a resource for an R or Python analytics session, or
 at the bottom of a stack for an interactive web or desktop application
 for end users to explore.

 Polo is so named because in the game of polo, players use
 mallets.
 That's it.

 ## Synopsis